-AmeriCorps' transition to a shared service platform offered by the Administrative Resource Center (ARC) within the U.S. Treasury Department's Bureau of Fiscal Services (BFS), effective on October 1, 2020, created new challenges that affected AmeriCorps' ability to produce complete, adequate, and reliable financial information.
+AmeriCorps' transition to a shared service platform offered by the Administrative Resource Center (ARC) within the U.S. Treasury Departments' Bureau of Fiscal Services (BFS), effective on October 1, 2020, created new challenges that affected AmeriCorps' ability to produce complete, adequate, and reliable financial information.
 The pre-migration general ledger account clean-up process spilled over into FY 2021 and was not complete as of the end of this year's audit fieldwork.
-As one example, AmeriCorps has not completed the process of allocating and reporting separately the revenue and expenses of certain advances received under interagency agreements.
-AmeriCorps is in the process of transferring all agreements into the Interagency Agreement Module in ARC's Oracle system, which requires detailed reporting, rather than liquidation in the aggregate.

-Also, AmeriCorps was not able to convert all of the transactions originally recorded in its Momentum legacy system with the reporting required by ARC's financial system, Oracle.
+Also, AmeriCorps was not able to convert all of the transactions originally recorded in its Momentum legacy system to the reporting required by ARC's financial system, Oracle.
 Despite the migration to shared services, AmeriCorps elected to continue to conduct critical financial transactions relating to its core business in Momentum.
-These include: grant activities, member payroll, cost share, and disbursements from the National Service Trust.
-Also, because Momentum is not configured to report object class codes3 in accordance with Federal requirements, manual adjustments must be used to correct the issue after AmeriCorps reports this information from Momentum to ARC's Oracle financial system.
+Also, because Momentum is not configured to report object class codes2 in accordance with Federal requirements, manual adjustments must be used to correct the issue after AmeriCorps reports this information from Momentum to ARC's Oracle financial system.
 That results in additional work and delays and introduces human error into the reporting process.
 In addition, there were misclassification issues caused by mapping inconsistencies in the program and fund structures within the two accounting systems.
 In most of these instances, AmeriCorps had to rely on post-conversion manual entries to temporarily fix the issues and meet financial reporting requirements.
-Total absolute values of manual entries significantly increased from \$7 billion (rounded) in FY 2019, to \$45 billion (rounded) in FY 2020, to \$27 billion (rounded) in FY 2021.
+Total absolute values of manual entries significantly increase from \$4 billion (rounded) in FY 2019, to \$7 billion (rounded) in FY 2020, to \$13 billion (rounded) in FY 2021.